 Each venue has a dedicated book signing area where speakers will arrive following their session to sign books for their legions of fans.
 It will be your job to make sure the area is ready and equipped with everything required.
 You will also need to make sure orderly queues are formed and that the signings proceed calmly.

 Press and media volunteers will be based at the Press Terrace where they will work closely with the Festival PR team to coordinate interviews with the speakers.
 You will also be responsible for assisting media persons with any festival related queries.
 Please note that volunteers should not represent themselves as representatives of the Festival under any circumstances.
 All media inquiries should be directed to the PR team.
 In addition, you’ll also need to make sure the Press Terrace is ready to receive authors for their interviews.
-Do apply if you are a Media and Communications student as you’re guaranteed to get some real hands-on experience at the media hub of an event the size of ZEE JLF.
+Do apply if you are confident, patient, and willing to stay on your feet all day long.

 Volunteers will be responsible for ensuring the set up of the Music Stage and sound checks are carried out according to schedule.
-Music Stage Volunteers will also be the Artist Liaisons for the ZEE Jaipur Literature Festival.
+Music Stage Volunteers will also be the Artist Liaisons for the morning music programme at ZEE Jaipur Literature Festival.
 They will manage the artists and the venue as well as make sure the backstage area is neatly maintained and operating smoothly.

-This is a crucial department for the Festival and you will be the eyes and ears of ZEE JLF by ensuring there is smooth coordination and interaction between the security guards, bouncers and the audience attending the Festival and the Music stage where artist security will take prime precedence.
-The Security Volunteers will assist their team members and Teamwork Arts Security Head during VVIP visits and be aware of any unwanted or anti-social activities.
+This is a crucial department for the Festival.
+You will be the eyes and ears of ZEE Jaipur Literature Festival by ensuring there is smooth coordination and interaction between the security guards, bouncers and the audience attending the Festival and the Music stage where artist security will take prime precedence.
+The Security Volunteers will work with Security agencies and assist their team members and Teamwork Arts Security Head during VVIP visits and be aware of any unwanted or anti-social activities.
+If you are tactful in crowd management and quick on your feet, then this department is for you.

 Every year at the ZEE Jaipur Literature Festival, we showcase our very own library and bookstore.
 Book inventory, helping the audience locate their next read, manning the bookstore as well as making sales will be your responsibility.
-Volunteers in this department will also be required to sell books at the book signing events.
+Volunteers in this department might also be required to sell books at the book signing scheduled at each of the sub-venues post the sessions.

 Volunteers in the department will need to ensure our lounges are stocked with refreshments, venues provided with adequate bottles of waters and meals laid out on time.
 Volunteers will also need to help manage crowds during peak hours.
 This is an ideal role for hotel management and hospitality students or people with a related background.